-If you are a snowbird preparing to head south to escape some or all of the Canadian winter, here is a checklist to ensure your travels are safe, convenient and fun!
+If you are a snowbird preparing to head south to escape some or all of the Canadian winter, here is a checklist to ensure your travels are safe, convenient and fun

 Preparing your RV and Vehicle

-Nothing can take the joy out of a road trip like experiencing mechanical problems on your route.
-That's why taking measured steps to ensure your vehicles are prepared is so critical.
+Taking measured steps to ensure your vehicles are prepared is so critical.
 This starts with having vehicles inspected and serviced to assure safe and uninterrupted travels.